reconverse/outbreaks/README.md

 - as a function loading/assembling/simulating a dataset

 ### Naming Conventions
-We use the lower cases and dots to separate words for the files and dataset names, so that for a `RData` object, a new dataset woud look like: `my.new.data.RData'.
+We use the lower case throughout, and snake_case (using underscores) to separate words for the files and dataset names, so that for a `RData` object, a new dataset woud look like: `my_new_data_RData'.
 Try using informative names, typically using the disease first.
 Whenever available, order fields as:
    1. *disease*: mandatory
    2. *location*: optional
    3. *year*: optional